halbopgirl/documentation/docs/intro.md

 # Overview

-This page is an overview of the KnowBe4 Modal App.
+This page is an overview of the Modal App.

 ## Getting Started

-Go into the knowbe4-modal folder using Visual Studio Code or another IDE and run
+Go into the modal-app folder using Visual Studio Code or another IDE and run
 ```bash
 npm start
 ```
 to run the app at http://localhost:3000/

-Or **try the app immediately** on **[https://knowbe4-doetschman-technicalinterview.netlify.app/](https://knowbe4-doetschman-technicalinterview.netlify.app/)**.
+Or **try the app immediately** on **[https://doetschman-modalapp.netlify.app/](https://doetschman-modalapp.netlify.app/)**.

 ### What you'll need